Elikiopaots/git_practice-2/README.txt

 Going to make a branch then push again, so it won't merge with the master branch in origin.

 Now make changes and merge again in mygp but in new-gp branch

+Now make more changes, to see if this overwrite mygp.
+Now is origin master.